vsieplus/AI-CS/data/README.md

 ## Getting the data

 To download the raw data call `./get_stepp1_data.sh`, which downloads the base packs as included in STEPF2/P1, aka the step charts from the 'official' game.
+These files will be stored under `dataset/raw/`, similar to the pack data layout in stepf2/p1.

-`./get_data.sh > dataset/raw`
+Alternatively, if you already have the packs on your own computer, you may simply copy them over (treat `dataset/raw` as the equivalent of the `Songs/` directory).

 To download UCS from the official PIU UCS site, you can run `scrape_ucs.py` with different options.
 For instance, calling the below will download all UCS files